o355/PyWeather/README.md

 ```
 git clone https://github.com/o355/pyweather.git
-git checkout 0.5.2.1 beta (if you want indev code, don't perform this command)
+git checkout 0.6-beta (if you want indev code, don't perform this command)
 ```
 After that, run setup.py, and the setup file will guide you through setting up PyWeather.
 After that, run pyweather.py, and enjoy the magic of PyWeather!
 It's as easy as that.

 ## What's PyWeather?
 PyWeather was an idea born out of a need for a few things in a terminal weather script.
-1. Accurate data (No OpenWeatherMap)
-2. Lots, and lots of data.
-3. Simplicity.
-No arguments, no libraries, no hard and confusing setups.
+1. No arguments.
+Most of the stuff I came across on GitHub were command-line utilities, but I wanted a script!
+2. Accurate weather data.
+Some scripts use OpenWeatherMap, which in past experience, was inaccurate.
+3. Simplicity!
+Most of the scripts I found were made with the open-mind that you knew how to acquire a Wunderground API key, and follow the tedious steps to get it (or something like that).

 I couldn't find a script that like on GitHub, so I made my own.
 And look what it turned into...

-## A brief history
-For PyWeather 0.0.1 beta, I decided to use a premade library from Dark Sky to use to fetch weather.
-This was before PyWeather went public (or else I'd violate Dark Sky's ToS! woo!)

-By PyWeather 0.0.3 beta?
-I guess, I had current data.
-Forecast data was next and woah!
-Raw data?
-No one likes that!

-For PyWeather 0.1 beta?
-Yeah, okay, sure, I began using Wunderground's API to parse raw .jsons.
-I mean, look at PyWeather 0.2 beta!
-Look how far it's come!

 ## What kind of features are in PyWeather?
 Want screenshots? https://imgur.com/a/n7L8B